 John Ronald Reuel (J.R.R.)
 Tolkien was born in 1892 in South Africa.
-His father was Arthur Reuel Tolkien and worked as a bank manager.
+His father's name was Arthur Reuel Tolkien, and he worked as a bank manager.
 J.R.R. had a younger brother named Hilary Arthur Tolkien.
 The family left for South Africa when the senior Tolkien was promoted to manage an English bank in South Africa.
 During this time, the future author was bitten by a large baboon spider.
 Many believe this experience influenced his writing.
 His father died of rheumatic fever in South Africa.
-This left the family with no income, and his mother took the family to live with her parents in Birmingham, England.
+This left the family with no income, and his mother took them to live with her parents in Birmingham, England.

 The area where J.R.R.
 Tolkien grew up in England was composed of the stereotypical English countryside and industrial Birmingham.
 The family moved to a house near a railway line.
 This was when Tolkien started developing his imagination watching coal trucks and thinking about all their destinations.
 Tolkien, his mother, and brother became devout followers of the Roman Catholic Church.
 At the age of 12, Tolkien's mother died.
 A local priest cared for Tolkien and his brother until they were sent to live with an aunt who was very indifferent to them.

 In 1911, Tolkien was able to join friends for a walking holiday in Switzerland.
 It is believed this experience influenced his descriptions of Rivendell and Misty Mountains in the Lord of the Rings.
 This is also the year he left for Oxford and began studying Old English and other Germanic languages.
 In 1913, he earned a second-class degree in honour moderations.
 It meant he was halfway finished with his Oxford classics course.
 He eventually changed his course to literature and English languages.